wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       REV Power Distribution Hub - latest evolution in power distribution for FRC.
 With 20 high-current (40A max) channels, 3 low-current (15A max), and 1 switchable low-current channel, the PDH gives teams more flexibility for overall power delivery.

    PDP
-      CTRE Power Distribution Panel - power distrobution module with 8 high-current (40A max), 8 lower current (20A / 30A), 1 20A protected channel (for :term:`PCM` and :term:`VRM`), and 1 10A protected channel (for the roboRIO).
+      CTRE Power Distribution Panel - power distribution module with 8 high-current (40A max), 8 lower current (20A / 30A), 1 20A protected channel (for :term:`PCM` and :term:`VRM`), and 1 10A protected channel (for the roboRIO).

    permanent-magnet DC motor
       The classification of all legal motors for the FIRST robotics competition.
 This type of motor takes direct current as input, and uses it to create a magnetic field.
 In turn, this magnetic field interacts with a physical magnet to create a force that turns the output shaft.
 Electrical ("brushless") or mechanical ("brushed") means are used to ensure the electrically-generated magnetic field always points in a direction that creates forces when it interacts with the physical magnet, even as the motor's shaft rotates.
 See `permanent-magnet motor <https://en.wikipedia.org/wiki/Brushed_DC_electric_motor#Permanent-magnet_motors>`__ on Wikipedia for more info.